andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 soccer arenas have mostly banned alcohol at games in no small part to the advanced studies of hooliganry Europeans have amassed.

-We walk past a line of people 50 yards long waiting to get into the stadium.
-His other friend (also named Daniel) meets us at a

 Club beers - two sausages in one lompe trick Sondre shows me.
 <figure class="figure">